 The biogenic CO2 is used in various sectors where it will replace fossil-based CO2 and as result prevents more CO2 being released in the air.

 Thanks to this innovative capturing and use of CO2 Alco’s ethanol achieves a Greenhouse Gas emission saving of well above 90% compared to the GHG emission of gasoline.

 Alco captures at its two production sites around 500 thousand tons of CO2 on a yearly basis.

-As sustainability being one of the core drivers of Alco a Green Team was set up.
+Sustainability being one of the core drivers of Alco, a Green Team was set up.

-The team has a number of well-defined tasks.
-Like the design of uniform procedures on sustainability for the entire Group, overseeing internal compliance with these procedures, communicating and educating on sustainability topics and related matters, and providing support for the various technical teams within the Group on GHG calculations following changes in the production process.
+The team designs uniform procedures around sustainability , oversees internal compliance with these procedures, and provides support for the various technical teams within the Group on GHG calculations following changes in the production process.

-The work of the Green Team also involves external related tasks such as making the yearly ISCC audits and to keep abreast of regulatory developments at EU and national level.
+The Green Team also prepares the yearly ISCC (International Sustainability and Carbon Certification) audits and follows actively the regulatory developments at EU and national level.